ICBO-conference/icbo2024/docs/conference.md

 <br>
-<h1> ICBO [YEAR] <small>conference</small></h1>
+<h1> ICBO 2024 <small>conference</small></h1>

 ### About

-The International Conference on Biomedical Ontology (ICBO) is a premier annual conference series that brings together researchers, students and professionals involved in the development and application of ontologies in all areas of biology, medicine, diseases, human health, genome biology, environment, biomes, nutrition, food, plants, agriculture and others.
+The International Conference on Biological and Biomedical Ontology (ICBO) is a premier annual conference series that brings together researchers, students and professionals involved in the development and application of ontologies in all areas of biology, medicine, diseases, human health, genome biology, environment, biomes, nutrition, food, plants, agriculture and others.
 Together, they address issues pertaining to coordinated development of ontological resources, data standards, as well as the optimal use of ontologies in applications.

 At the conference participants will present their work on applied aspects of ontologies and demonstrate innovative ontology-driven solutions.

 ### Theme of Conference